syncfusion-content/angular-docs/angular-2/Rotator/orientation.md

 ## Orientation

 The Rotator component supports both vertical and horizontal orientations allowing it to fit into any scenario.
-The Rotator property **orientation** defines the orientation where the control is rendered.
+The Rotator property **orientation** defines the orientation where the component is rendered.
 The value set to this property is enum or string type.
 It accepts the following values.

 ej.Orientation.Horizontal or “Horizontal”